 How change scores are calculated for all keywords

-As well as seeing each keyword's individual ranking change, we show you an overall change for all keywords (or for groups of keywords if you're using tags or filters).
+In addition to showing each keyword's individual ranking change, we show you an overall change for all keywords (or for groups of keywords if you're using tags or filters).

 These overall change scores are shown in stat widgets above your keyword table.